dod-zh/web/CONTRIBUTOR.md

 A: ~2-3 minutes after PR merge to main.

 **Q: Can I preview changes?**
 A: Yes.
-Every PR gets automatic Netlify preview URL.
+Every PR gets automatic preview URL on Cloudflare Pages.

 **Q: What if I make a mistake?**
 A: All changes tracked in Git.
 Easy to revert.